-- 2. Using the QLess App
+2. Using the QLess App

 - Download the QLESS app for your smartphone

-- The QLESS Mobile App is available for both Apple[®] and Android[TM] devices
+- The QLESS Mobile App is available for both Apple\ and AndroidTM devices

 - This will allow to you see

-- organizations that are using QLESS • Enter "07102" in the location
+- organizations that are using QLESS

-- Search box
+Enter "07102" in the location search box

-Choose "Essex County College Financial Ald" queue
+- Choose "Essex County College Financial Aid" gueue

 - Enter student name, cell phone number and email address (to receive alerts)

-Join a virtual line
+- Join a virtual line

-- Receive wait time updates
+- · Receive wait time updates

-- Manage your spot in line Get notified when it's your turn
+- Get notified when it's your turn

+- Get notified when it's your fur

-- 3. Text • You can join a line by texting
+3. Text

-- the following characters to (973)318-3466 • Text "ECC Financial Aid" to join

-- the line

-You will receive notifications and text alerts, which will keep you

-- text alects, which will keep you informed about your approximate wait time for you to reach the front of the line You can also request additional

-- time or remove yourself from the line
+- You can join a line by texting the following characters to (973)318-3466 - Text "ECC Financial Aid" to join the line - You will receive notifications and text alerts, which will keep you informed about your approximate wait time for you to reach the front of the line - You can also request additional time or remove yourself from the line